adeira/universe/src/mrtnzlml-meta/docs/readme.md

 }
 ```

+My work usually ends much later.
+It's not healthy, I know.

 I usually eat my lunch later (13:00).
 It's a habit a got in Latin America and I like it.
 I prefer to eat alone when I can since it's the only time I have for myself.
-This is the reason why I am most probably not going to attend some late meetings - I am already far away doing something else.
+But feel free to join me.
+This time shift is the reason why I am most probably not going to attend some late meetings - I am already far away doing something else.

 ## Meetings, Slack

 I genuinely don't like meetings.
 Luckily, I don't have that many of them.
 I am trying to attend only valuable ones.
 Please, always **prepare an agenda** for the meeting in advance so we can prepare well.
 I dislike when I am leaving the meeting without clear outcome and I feel like I just wasted my time there.
-Outcome from every meeting should be written somewhere.
 Wanna chat?
 Let's do it during coffee break instead!
 Do you prefer a walk outside?
 Event better! :)

 Very similar rules applies to how I use Slack.
 I read everything relevant for me and I am leaving and joining channels frequently (depending on my needs and interests).
 Don't take it personally when I leave the channel.
 I prefer when you write me personally.